 An examination of personal goals and expectations in clinical

-As a pre-licensed nurse, a plethora of new experiences and situations are due to arise frequently.
+As a pre-licensed undergraduate nurse degree, a plethora of new experiences and situations are due to arise frequently.
 The practice of self-reflection of personal beliefs, ethics, past experience and abilities should be kept as a default preparatory practice.
 The ability to execute the Nursing process, in a safe and effective manner should be kept at the forefront of any goals.
 It is expected that the pre-licensed nurse will also execute this nursing process in a variety of different health care settings with different, involved frameworks.
 The goal of mastering safe and effective care will be accomplished by personal competency in the existing EBP’s.

 Department of Veterans Affairs Maryland Health Care System.
 (2011).
 VAMHCS POLICY MEMORANDUM 512-11/COS-027.
 Unpublished internal document.